LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Jupytext path

-    "logtalk.jupytext.path": ""
+    "logtalk.jupytext.path": "python3 -m jupytext"

 Absolute path to the `jupytext` command if not available from the system path.
-Alternatively, it can also be a call to a Python interpreter run of the `jupytext` module.
-For example, `python3.10 -m jupytext`.
+Alternatively, it can also be a call to a Python interpreter run of the `jupytext` module (the default value).
 Jupytext 1.16.7 or later version required (available from [PyPI](https://pypi.org/project/jupytext/) and [Conda](https://anaconda.org/conda-forge/jupytext)).

 ## Known Issues